skial/resolve/README.md

 ### Notes

-- It's recommended to `import be.type.Resolve.coerce` and wrapping classes in `coerce` to avoid false autocompletion errors.
+- It's recommended to `import be.type.Resolve.resolve` and to wrap classes in `resolve` to avoid false autocompletion errors.

 ### Defines